 - It could be that you are number one on a specific review site in your area.

-Whatever it is, make certain that your USP statement comes through in everything that you do.
+Whatever it is, make sure that your USP statement comes through in everything that you do.
 Scratching your head?
 No need to worry.
 Try talking to your clients.
 See what they really like about you and doing business with your company.
-Find out what else they would like from you – even find out about what they don’t like about doing business with you.
+Find out what else they would like from you – even find out what they don’t like about doing business with you.
 This can be a very eye-opening experience and can shape your company’s future, so don’t take it lightly.
 Carefully consider what you learn from your clients.
-What is important to them and what can you learn from it?
+What is important to them, and what you can learn from it?
 We do this by sending a survey (or accessible via our website) to every residential customer we do business with.
 The feedback can be surprising and is always worthy.

 The key is to answer your client’s wants and needs in your USP.
 Then narrow it down to 1 to 3 sentences and use it in all of your marketing and promotion endeavors, and also in your everyday conversations with customers.
-Then, back it up and deliver, deliver, deliver.
-And ‘live’ your USP in all that you do.
+Then, back it up and deliver, deliver, deliver, and ‘live’ your USP in all that you do.

 Here is one that we use in my company:

 Angie’s List – Rated #1 in “A” ratings nationwide!